 For guided visits and teaching proposals: Mr. Roberto Fabbri, tel.
 347 4585280.

 The green area is in Vicolo Pantaleone, just off via Stradello (via Stradello is off the car park of the shopping centre ‘La Pieve’, there are signs to indicate it).
 Limited car park.
 Partially accessible to disabled.

-from April 7th to October 6th 2019, only on Sundays and holidays; during weekdays, visits upon request
+Generally from April to October, only on Sundays and holidays; during weekdays, visits upon request